 Foodies can’t visit Spain without trying the famous Paella.
 Although it was originally made with meat and beans, the dish is now made with rice and seafood.
-Typically, the dish is reserved for special celebrations and family gatherings.
+Paella finds it’s origins in Valencia, but it is eaten all over the country.
+Typically, the dish is reserved for special celebrations and family gatherings on a Sunday afternoon.

 In addition, popular street food served at the end of winter, calçot is a type of green onion that is native to the region.
 These sweet onions are grilled and served with romesco sauce.
 The sauce is a traditional salsa made with hazelnuts, almonds, and red peppers.